2026 06 02 Thumbnail

 What this changes: barrel-proof bottles are built for exploration.
 The alcohol is the entry.
 The water is how you read what’s underneath.

-The Perfect Pour app — coming soon.
+The Perfect Pour app — beta open now, launches July 4.
 For the full deep-dive on barrel proof and cask strength — the chemistry of what changes when you add water, why 130.4 proof opens differently at 110 in the glass, the specific water-addition technique experienced tasters use to find the flavor sweet spot, and how Heaven Hill’s 107-proof barrel-entry spec compounds into what C926 delivers at bottling — get notified when the Perfect Pour app launches.
-Get notified when it launches →
+Take your seat in the beta →

 Elijah Craig Bottled-in-Bond